 A Center must be funded in part by the lead institution to demonstrate its commitment to the proposed Center's goals and objectives and its commitment to working with rural and/or underperforming P-12 schools and districts.
-However, for the FY 2021-22 one-year awards, the Commission does not require but encourages matching funds from institutions or external funding.
-The awarded funding will be managed by the Commission staff and the Centers shall submit projected and actual expenditure documents to the Commission for fund allotment throughout the project year within the allocated award amount.
+The awarded funding will be managed by CHE staff and the Centers shall submit projected and actual expenditure documents to the CHE for funding throughout the project year within the allocated award amount.

-The proposal must demonstrate a match of institutional/external support from all higher education and/or business partners.
+The proposal must demonstrate a match of institutional/external support from higher education and/or business partners.
 Support can be in-kind, release time, financial commitment, change to academic programs, or inclusion of the project in the institution's service-learning program, among others.
 Matching funds from district partners, if available, are encouraged.